hbr690188270/PromptBoosting/README.md

 ## Requirements
 The dependency packages can be found in `requirements.txt` file.
+One can use `pip install -r requirements.txt` to configure the environment.
+We use python 3.8 to run the experiments.

 ## Prepare the Data
 Similar to our baselines (DART, BBT, RLPrompt), we use the same few-shot split data from [LM-BFF](https://arxiv.org/pdf/2012.15723.pdf).
 One can directly download the data from the official github repository of LM-BFF([here](https://github.com/princeton-nlp/LM-BFF)).